capu-bia/fingerprint-r503-mqtt/README.md

 }
 ```

 Where *number* is the fingerprint identification number, from 10 to 200.
 Suggested convention is to use intervals of 10 id's to match users.
-So, user 1 will have fingerprint id's from 10 to 19, user 2 from 20 to 29 and so on.
+So, user 1 will have a fingerprint id from 10 to 19, user 2 from 20 to 29 and so on.
 Internally, a division by 10 will be done, so user calculation will be ready made.

-The process require a fingerprint snapshot and than a match.
+The process requires a fingerprint snapshot and then a match.
 So, the steps will be:

 * Wait for purple led flashing
 * Put the finger on the sensor